rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 **For selecting styles: plugin detects the device(mobile, desktop) based on HTTP User Agent (using wp_is_mobile)**

-Styles are customizable according to your theme/usecase.
+Styles are customizable according to website theme.

 = Position to place the styles =